kallaway/100-days-of-code/log.md

 **Thoughts:** It's the beginning of my journey with 100 Days of Code.
 I started with some simple Katas from Code Wars website.
 It is a good tool to practice string and array methods as well as iteration.

 **Link to work:** [My CodeWars Account](https://www.codewars.com/users/lavretta)

+### Day 2: December 6, 2019

+**Today's Progress**:
+Code Wars Katas solved:
+1. Remove First and Last Character
+2. Be Concise I - The Ternary Operator
+3. Convert a string to an array

+**Thoughts:** It's Friday night but I need to keep goin'.